Saniizz/Saniizz/README.md

-# 💫 About Me:
+# About Me:
 I’m a frontend development student with a strong interest in building clean, responsive and user-friendly web interfaces.
-I enjoy turning ideas into structured, functional solutions using modern web technologies.<br><br>Alongside tech, I run a creative baking business, which has strengthened my problem-solving skills, attention to detail and ability to manage real-world projects.
+I enjoy turning ideas into structured, functional solutions using modern web technologies.<br><br>Alongside tech, I run a creative baking business, which has strengthened my problem solving skills, attention to detail and ability to manage real world projects.
 I’m continuously learning and improving, with a focus on writing clean code and creating meaningful user experiences.

 ## 🌐 Socials: